horstjens/internationalopenmagazine/content/blog/2015-09-07-zamspielen.md

 See also [Youtube Video](https://youtu.be/oJS5wYgIK6Y) of people playing Edgar Rice Soireé:
 <iframe width="640" height="480" src="https://www.youtube.com/embed/oJS5wYgIK6Y" frameborder="0" allowfullscreen></iframe>

 According to developer Thomas Perl, the game is refined with each installation and the rules are constantly improved.
 The code of the game itself is not well documented and not open-sourced, but the underlying libraries are open source.
-A set of currently 3 computers work togehter to control all the playstation controllers of the game.
+A set of currently 3 computers work together to control all the playstation controllers of the game.
 Setting up, building and maintaining the game (each playstation controller need batteries) is no simple task so the game is currently sadly only playable at special occasions like at the "zam spielen" event.

 According to Thomas Perl players can also opt to for more action oriented rules where it is allowed to tackle and block other players - however the "zam spielen" crowd was far to peaceful for such ideas.